d-khan/java/Java basics/lab_words_freq.md

 However, you can use any application of your choice.
 (2 marks)
 2. Explain how you will perform a frequency analysis of a website if you have to do it.
 (1 mark)
 3. What were your challenges in performing the lab (from design to the implementation phases)?
 (1 mark)
-4. Create a video explaining how the code works.
-The video should show your face on one side of the screen preferably the top or bottom right of the screen.
-(1 mark)
-5. Upload the working code.
+4. Upload the working code.
 (6 marks)

 ## How to submit it?
 Upload your work as a Markdown file to your GitHub account and share the link on Canvas.
 Please review the guide:"